rafalcan/asf-hash-challenge/README.md

 The url `http://localhost:8080/`, but the script will open for you.

 ##### `npm run build`
-Runs the build process and export for `/dist` folder.
+Runs the build process and export for `/dist` folder in the root.

 ##### `npm run test`
 Runs the tests.